Everyone

 A record of settlement can be created in 2 ways.

-- The parties reach agreement themselves and send the document to Employment Mediation Services to have it signed by a mediator.
+2. The parties send a record of settlement they have drafted to Employment Mediation Services to have it signed by a mediator or other authorised person.

-Employment Mediation Services mediators will check that any record of settlement is enforceable and complies with the law.
-They will contact the parties involved to:
+The mediator or other authorised person will check that the record of settlement is enforceable and complies with the law.
+They will:

-- explain the effects of the mediator signing the agreement, which are that:
+• explain to the parties involved the effects of the mediator or other authorised person signing the agreement, which are that:

-- the settlement will be final, binding and enforceable
+• the terms will be final, binding and enforceable

-- the terms cannot be brought before the
+• the terms cannot be brought before the or for any reason except to enforce them

-- there can be penalties if either party breaches the settlement
+• there can be penalties if either party breaches the terms

-- confirm that they want the mediator to sign the agreement, and understand what that means
+• confirm with the parties involved that they want the mediator or other authorised person to sign the agreement and understand what that means

-- check that in making the agreement the parties did not agree to give up any minimum entitlements.
+• check that in making the agreement, neither of the parties involved has agreed to give up any minimum entitlements.

 Employee rights and responsibilities

-In most cases the mediator will speak to the parties, but where this is not practical, they may email.
-The mediator does not provide either party with legal advice.
-If you are unsure about the content or effect of your record of settlement, you may wish to seek legal advice before signing it.
+In most cases the mediator (or other authorised person) will speak to the parties, but where this is not practical, they may email.
+The mediator (or other authorised person) does not provide either party with legal advice.
+If you are unsure about the content or effect of a record of settlement, you may wish to seek legal advice before signing it.

-If you are sending us a record of settlement to sign, it must show:
+If you are sending Employment Mediation Services a record of settlement to sign, it must show:

-- that the parties understand what the agreement means, and that they want the mediator to sign it off
+• that the parties understand what the agreement means, and that they want the mediator or other authorised person to sign it

-- that in reaching the agreement the parties have not agreed to give up any minimum entitlements, like holiday pay or
+• that in reaching the agreement, neither party has agreed to give up any minimum entitlements, like holiday pay or

-- the correct legal names of the parties (those on birth certificates or the companies register/legal documents, rather than trading names or nicknames)
+• the correct legal names of the parties (those on birth certificates or the Companies Register / Charities Register / legal documents, rather than trading names or nicknames)

 This template will help you to include the right information in your record of settlement.